yogithakamireddy/Snowflake/README.md

 # Snowflake
-### Loading data into snowflake from Azure containers using snowfalke external stages
+## Loading data from Azure containers into snowflake Database
+### Create a File Format
+### Create an External Stage
+### Use Copy Command to load the data from external stage into Snowflake Database Tables